At the heart of this research is a simple question: Nutrition can affect our mental state?

-It needs a lot of energy and specific nutrients to make YOU work, correctly.
+It needs a lot of energy and specific nutrients for YOU to function properly.

 The brain is like the control unit of a car.
-It sends information through the nervous system to the whole body.
+It sends information through the nervous system making sure you get it working.

-But as you well know if you've ever owned a computerized car like a BMW or Mercedes, over time the control unit could give problems.
+But as you well know if you've ever had a’ very computerized car like a BMW or Mercedes, over time the control unit could give problems.

 How much this happens, Your dear car refuses to work or just performs basic functions like turning on the hazard lights.

 The same happens to a brain deficient in essential nutrients.

 YOU operate at a minimum, badly and in severe cases you could self-destruct (depressive suicide).